abc123me/driver-74hc595/README.md

  - Dosen't work with `fwrite` but works with `write` (even though they are the same system call)
    - Possibly being caused by fwrite buffering when it's not supposed to
  - No support for reset or output enable pins
+ - *NOT SUPPORTED ON KERNEL VERSION 3.4 AND ABOVE*